 Early "combo" systems used a conventional natural draft water heater and a fan coil to supply heat to the distribution air.
 These units suffer from low efficiency and limited life and have been supplanted by the optimized systems described above.

-Condensation in the chimney is another possible problem.
+Condensation ProblemsIn the house More efficient heating systems, combined with better draftproofing and insulation, can result in less air infiltration, which, in turn, leads to excess humidity in the house.
+Heavy condensation on the inside of windows and dampness or mould growth on walls or ceilings are indications of too much moisture.
+If not corrected, serious structural damage may occur; luckily, indoor condensation problems can be solved.
+Because most of the indoor humidity arises from regular household activities (such as showering and cooking), your first step should be to reduce the amount of moisture In the chimney Condensation in the chimney is another possible problem.
 The lower flue temperature achieved by the improved efficiency of today's heating equipment has created the possibility of another problem – damage caused by condensation inside a chimney, particularly a masonry chimney located on an outside wall, where it is chilled by exposure to outside air.
 Look for a white, powdery efflorescence on the outside of the chimney, spalling or flaking of the bricks, crumbling mortar joints, wet patches on inside walls behind the chimney, pieces of tile at the bottom of the chimney, and water running out of the cleanout door or around the bottom of the chimney behind the furnace.
 The most common cause of all of these problems is condensation inside a cold chimney.
 Water vapour is produced when oil or natural gas is burned, but humid house air drawn into the chimney also contributes to problems.
+Another cause of condensation is that the new, more efficient furnaces need smaller chimneys than the 200-mm2 (8-sq.-in.) flue tile that has been standard for many years.
+Combustion gases, already cooled by the improved heat exchangers in the furnace, rise slowly in the cold, oversized flue and are sometimes cooled to the dew point of the water vapour they contain.
+The resulting condensation can then leak into the bricks and cause structural or water damage.
+If this is caught in time, there are simple remedies.
+Some solutions to these problems are described in Chapter 7. |

 Source: National Resources Canada (NRCan) - Office of Energy Efficiency